SabeloX/Project-Square-Full-Stack/README.md

 A fully responsive landing page that utilises MongoDB as a database to store trusted brands.

-## Demo

-Visit the hosted version on https://project-square.vercel-full-stack.app/

 ## Installation & Running

 First clone the project: